awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

-# Naming Rules and Data Types<a name="HowItWorks.NamingRulesDataTypes"></a>
+# Supported data types and naming rules in Amazon DynamoDB<a name="HowItWorks.NamingRulesDataTypes"></a>

 This section describes the Amazon DynamoDB naming rules and the various data types that DynamoDB supports\.
 There are limits that apply to data types\.
-For more information, see [Data Types](Limits.md#limits-data-types)\.
+For more information, see [Data Types](ServiceQuotas.md#limits-data-types)\.

 **Topics**
 + [Naming Rules](#HowItWorks.NamingRules)